MicrosoftDocs/win32/desktop-src/tablet/supported-factoids-from-version-1.md

 ---
-Description: The Tablet PC Platform supports a number of factoids that are used to increase recognition accuracy. ms.assetid: 9d5fc370-ba58-438b-8850-f31f0f0f6608
+description: The Tablet PC Platform supports a number of factoids that are used to increase recognition accuracy. ms.assetid: 9d5fc370-ba58-438b-8850-f31f0f0f6608
 title: Supported Factoids from Version 1 ms.topic: article